avvaru307/yelpfusionpoc/README.md

 2) You can follow steps if pre requesities are met.

     a) Downlaod the package from the git repository

+    b) REplace api key in teh app.js

+     const apiKey = 'api key here'

-    b) Install node modules using below command
+    c) Install node modules using below command

     npm install

-    c) To start the application
+    d) To start the application

        node app.js

-    d) to access the applciaiton use below urls
+    e) to access the applciaiton use below urls

       http://localhost:3000/businesses/search
       http://localhost:3000/businesses/search?location=Alpharetta&categories=ice%20cream